-7. Publication of the result of negotiations with the negotiations protocols in case of disagreement with the EC
+7. Publication of the result of negotiations with the negotiations protocols in case of lack of agreement with the EC

-Current: Only in cases of disagreement between the applicant and the EC with respect to an HIMT or MTHCV negotiations process, is its outcome and information on the course of negotiations (excluding information constituting company secrets) published by the MoH.
+Current: Only in case of lack of agreement between the applicant and the EC with respect to HIMT or MTHCV negotiations process its outcome and information on the course of negotiations, excluding information constituting company secrets, is published by the MoH.

-Draft: In case of disagreement between the applicant and the EC, the result of the negotiations together with the negotiation protocols, excluding information constituting company secrets, would be published by the MoH following any reimbursement proceedings.
-Pharmaceutical companies are very sensitive in this respect however, a couple of such reports from HIMT negotiations have been published and no confidential information is visible.
-Therefore, we are in the position that there is no reason to worry about this.
+Draft: In case of lack of agreement between the applicant and the EC, the result of the negotiations together with the negotiation protocols, excluding information constituting company secrets, would be published by the MoH following any reimbursement proceedings.